 Deep in the heart of Queensland's Pinjarra Hills, researchers from CRCMining are developing a technology that they hope will dramatically impact on one of coal mining's biggest headaches: gas drainage.

-The levels of gas which exude as coal is extracted often limits the rate of mining and sudden releases from pressurised pockets can cause mines to be shut down until gas levels return to acceptable limits.
+The levels of gas that exude as coal are extracted often limits the rate of mining and sudden releases from pressurised pockets can cause mines to be shut down until gas levels return to acceptable limits.

 As production rates grow and higher gas levels are witnessed more frequently, traditional drilling techniques are struggling to cope.
 This is now causing costs to spiral out of control and exceed the current inseam estimates of between $50 and $75 a metre.